GiteonCaulfied/ProgrammerPlus/Report.md

 * Users can create an account with a portrait image and intro
 * Users can send a post with image, hashtag and GPS location
 * Users can view personalized timeline of posts with image, hashtag and GPS location and without heat speech
-* Users can search the posts by tags and author with partially valid queries
+* Users can search the posts by tags, title, post id and author with partially valid queries
 * Users can "like"(Give star) to others' posts
 * Users can be notified when the post gets a like
 * Users can send friend requests and become friends with other users